- RS232 Master Port.

 Assembly Instructions

-The Serial Pi Zero is supplied with the 40-pin GPIO connector, and the DB9 connector is unsoldered.
+The Serial Pi Zero is supplied with the 40-pin GPIO connector, and the DB9 male connector unsoldered.

 Before using the Serial Pi Zero, you need to solder both connectors onto the PCB.
 We suggest soldering the 40-pin GPIO connector first and then the DB9 connector.